Drunk Driving Accident Attorneys in North Carolina

 There is no obligation and we don’t get paid unless you do.
 If we don’t recover compensation for you in your drunk driving injury case, you won’t pay any attorney fees.

-Please call 1-800-525-7111 today and let’s review your claim.
-Our firm has handled thousands of motor vehicle accident cases in North Carolina and recovered millions of dollars in compensation for injured victims (see disclaimer below).
+Our firm has handled thousands of motor vehicle accident cases in NC and recovered millions of dollars in compensation for injured victims (see disclaimer below).
 We believe Justice Counts and are ready to help you however we can.

 Drunk Driving in North Carolina

-Drunk driving is a serious and deadly problem in North Carolina.
+Drunk driving is a serious and deadly problem in NC.

 According to a report from the North Carolina Department of Transportation, in North Carolina in 2019 there were: